sreeramavipparti/Login/Notes.md

 3. All you need to do now is to enable the site and reload apache2 server.
 To serve the ui site, execute the following commands:
    * $ sudo cp /home/sreeram/Login/ui.conf /etc/apache2/sites-available
    * $ sudo a2ensite ui.conf
+   * $ sudo a2query -s
+   * $ sudo apachectl configtest
    * $ sudo systemctl reload apache2.service  <or>
    * $ sudo systemctl restart apache2.service -- if you have changed the /etc/hosts file

+4. After this you can access your web site from browser as http://www.ui.com or http://www.<servername/serveraliasname>.com.

+5. Please check the /var/log/apache2/error.log (OR the log file configured in the virtural host .conf file).
+Most likely, you may need to run the following command:
+   * $ sudo a2enmod rewrite  - for Rewrite* commands from .htaccess

 #### ***'api'*** deployment
 1. Once the development is in a stage to deploy, execute the following command, of course in venv: